FiorenSt/AutoSourceID-Light/README.md

 ## Step-by-step
-Here we introduce in a simplified version all the steps of ASID-L, for more detailed information check out the ASID-L paper link.
+Here we introduce a simplified version of all the steps of ASID-L, for more detailed information check out the ASID-L paper.

 Training Set